 Information Description Access control disabled.
-The Access control was disabled (see Access Control for MIC4 on page 87).
+The Access control was disabled (see Access Control for MIC5 on page 85).
 Access control enabled.
-The Access control was enabled (see Access Control for MIC4 on page 87).
+The Access control was enabled (see Access Control for MIC5 on page 85).
 All access control PINs reset.
-All PINs for access control were reset (see Access Control for MIC4 on page 87).
+All PINs for access control were reset (see Access Control for MIC5 on page 85).
 CAN interface CAN number entered bus off state.
-The CAN interface CAN number has entered Bus off state (see Runtime Data - Diagnostics on page 145).
+The CAN interface CAN number has entered Bus off state (see Runtime Data - Diagnostics on page 142).
 CAN interface CAN number left bus off state.
-The CAN interface CAN number has left the Bus off state (see Runtime Data - Diagnostics on page 145).
-CAN reset requested by GPI number .
-A CAN reset was requested via general purpose input GPI number (see Inputs/Outputs - Inputs on page 116).
+The CAN interface CAN number has left the Bus off state (see Runtime Data - Diagnostics on page 142).
+CAN reset requested by GPInumber.
+A CAN reset was requested via general purpose input GPI number (see Inputs/Outputs - Inputs on page 114).
 CANopen on interface CAN number changed state to " name ".
 The CANopen at interface CAN number has changed state to " name " (state of NMT State Machine according to CiA DS 301).
 Configuration changed.
 The Configuration of device was changed (via the MICT or via fieldbus).
 Date and time set.
 The date and the time have been set.

-Device (firmware number.number.number) started at a supply voltage of x V. The device (firmware number.number.number .number) was started with a supply voltage of x V .
+Information Description Device (firmware number.number) started at a supply voltage of x V. The device (firmware number.number.number.number) was started with a supply voltage of x V .
 Device reset requested by GPI number failed because pickup signals have been detected.
-The device reset requested by GPI number failed because pickup signals have been detected (see Inputs/Outputs - Inputs on page 116).
+The device reset requested by GPI number failed because pickup signals have been detected (see Inputs/Outputs - Inputs on page 114).
 Device switched off.
 The device was switched off.
-Engine operating hours set to $x h$ .
-The engine operating hours set to $xh$ .
+Engine operating hours set to x h .
+The engine operating hours set to $x h$.
 Failed to change PIN of access control level "number".
-Failed to change PIN of access control level "number" (see Access Control for MIC4 on page 87).
+Failed to change PIN of access control level " number " (see Access Control for MIC5 on page 85).
 Failed to disable access control.
-The access control could not be disabled (see Access Control for MIC4 on page 87).
+The access control could not be disabled (see Access Control for MIC5 on page 85).
 Failed to enable access control.
-The access control could not be enabled (see Access Control for MIC4 on page 87).
+The access control could not be enabled (see Access Control for MIC5 on page 85).
 Failed to reset all access control PINs.
-Failed to reset all PINs for access control (see Access Control for MIC4 on page 87).
+Failed to reset all PINs for access control (see Access Control for MIC5 on page 85).
+Firing disabled (Start/Stop In: value, CAN: value, RS485: value) The firing is disabled, because at least one of the inputs (start/stop input, CAN interface, RS485 interface) used for the firing release is disabled.
+The inputs can have the following values: - enabled: Firing enabled - disabled: Firing disabled - n/a: not used Firing enabled (Start/Stop In: value, CAN: value, RS485: value) The firing is enabled, because all inputs (start/stop input, CAN interface, RS485 interface) used for the firing release are enabled.
+The inputs can have the following values: - enabled: Firing enabled disabled: Firing disabled - n/a: not used